ereneroglum/sentinel2video/README.md

 pip install -r requirements.txt
 ```

-After that use `python3 ./sentinel2video` to execyte the script.
+After that use `python3 ./sentinel2video` to execute the script.

 ## Usage